gabdumal/flakes/README.md

 nix-shell -p git
 ```

-Clone this repository to your local machine.
+Clone the `custom` folder of this repository to your local machine.

 Personally, I like so set all my configuration in a directory named `.dotfiles` in my home directory.
 Then, clone the repository to a folder named after the hostname of the machine I am configuring.